-The inferred depositional environments, for many of the potential sources rocks in this region, would predict the presence of sedimentary organic matter derived from phytoplankton and initially deposited in an anoxic sediments (Bordenave and Herge, 2010).
-Within these marine depositional settings there would be proportionally lesser sources of pristane-precursor materials (e.g. tecopherols and similar compounds derived from woody materials – Goossens et al., 1984) as well as decreased formation of pristane as a consequence of the oxidation of phytol during early diagenesis (ten Haven et al., 1987).
-Furthermore, if hypersaline conditions (e.g. within a sabkah environment) deposition the proportion of phytane can be increased because of the presence of halophilic archea, that yield sedimentary organic matter with high proportions of phytane (Love et al., 2005).
-Therefore the general range and overlap of Pr/Ph values is reasonable for the essentially marine depositional environments suggested for source rocks in figure 2 (there is more phytane than ).
-Unfortunately this also suggests that the Pr/Ph parameter will not help discriminate oils generated from different source rocks within the Marun Region.
+The inferred depositional environments, for many of the potential source rocks in this region, would predict the presence of sedimentary organic matter derived from phytoplankton initially deposited in an anoxic sediments (Bordenave and Herge, 2010).
+Within these marine depositional settings, there would be proportionally lesser sources of pristane-precursor materials (e.g. tecopherols and similar compounds derived from woody materials – see Goossens et al., 1984) as well as decreased formation of pristane as a consequence of the oxidation of phytol during early diagenesis (ten Haven et al., 1987).
+Furthermore, if hypersaline conditions (e.g. within a sabkha environment) occur in the depositional environment the proportion of phytane can be increased because of the presence of halophilic archea, that yield sedimentary organic matter with high proportions of phytane (Love et al., 2005).
+Therefore, the general range and overlap of Pr/Ph values is reasonable for the essentially marine depositional environments suggested for source rocks in figure 2 (there is more phytane than pristane).
+Unfortunately, this also suggests that the Pr/Ph parameter will not help discriminate oils generated from different source rocks within the Marun Region.
 The few instances of very high Pr/Ph values may indicate oils generated during later stages of catagenesis – when greater proportions of pristane are liberated from kerogen (Goossens et al., 1988) – although this is not conclusive.

 4.3 Thermal Maturity

 A range of thermal maturity parameters were obtained from biomarker measurements performed on oils and rock extracts (Table 3).
-A literal Interpretation of these parameters within a setting such as the Zagros belt is complicated because subsurface fluid migration can mix different oil charges, or introduce foreign biomarkers into source rock formations that are unrepresentative of the formations thermal history (e.g. migrated petroleum from a different source kitchen).
+Interpretation of these parameters within a setting such as the Zagros belt is complicated because subsurface fluid migration can introduce foreign biomarkers into source rock formations that are unrepresentative of the formations thermal history (e.g. migrated petroleum from a different source kitchen).

-A cursory screening of data can be obtained by cross plotting potential thermal maturity parameters by depth (Fig. 8) and comparing the results to the Rock Eval Tmax parameter (Fig. 9), the latter being largely representative of the thermal maturity of kerogen which is immobile and consequently more likely to be indigenous to the host formation.
-Indigenous petroleum should thermally mature with increased burial and depth thus depth can also be used to assess the robustness of a thermal maturity parameter.
-Although it is important to remember that different parameters evolve at different rates – thus correlations may not be linear and will also reach plateau-values and (as discussed latter) may even invert after attaining their maximum value (see Farrimond et al., 1998 for examples).
+A cursory screening of data can be obtained by cross plotting potential thermal maturity parameters by depth (Fig. 8) and comparing the results to the Rock Eval Tmax parameter (Fig. 9), the later being largely representative of the thermal maturity of kerogen which is immobile and consequently indigenous to the host formation.
+Indigenous petroleum should thermally mature with increased burial and depth, thus depth in the first instance can also be used to assess the robustness of a thermal maturity parameter.
+However, thrusting and periods of non-deposition will cause data to deviate from trend lines as is the case for any other thermal maturity parameter (Tissot and Welte 1978).
+Additionally it is important to remember that different parameters evolve at different rates – thus correlations between two parameters may not be linear and one parameter may also reach a plateau-value and (as discussed later) may even invert after attaining their maximum value (see Farrimond et al., 1998 for examples).